HYUB3/project/README.md

 2. Run in Pycharm run.py and open or select the data file you want to analyze.
 3. Write wafer or coordinates you want to analyze.

+####notes
+* If you do not enter anything in the input window, the program will be output for the entire wafer and the coordinates.
 * If you do not run with Pycharm, you may experience an error that fails to stop while the program is in progress.

 ***